visgl/loaders.gl/docs/developer-guide/using-streaming-loaders.md

 ## Async Iterator based Streaming

-The loaders.gl streaming architecture is built on ES2018 async iterators (rather than the "older" streams).
-Async iterators are easy to work with, are consistent across browsers and Node.js, and have built-in JavaScript language support such as `for await (... of ...)` and `async function *`.
+The loaders.gl streaming architecture is built on ES2018 async iterators rather than `Stream`s.
+Async iterators are arguably easier to work with than streams, are consistent across browsers and Node.js, and enable a "callback-less" programming style through built-in JavaScript language features, i.e. `for await (... of ...)` and `async function *`.

+Note: `Stream` input data is still accepted, but all processing is done via async iterators.

 ```js
 import {JSONLoader} from '@loaders.gl/json';